Electric Vehicle Charging Plan

 NEVI stands for National Electric Vehicle Infrastructure and refers to a formula that will strategically deploy funding to State for EV charging with a goal to put us on a path to a nationwide network of 500,000 EV chargers by 2030.
 This includes a total of up to $7.5 billion in dedicated funding to help make EV chargers accessible to all Americans for local to long-distance trips.
 That $7.5 billion is comprised of a $5 billion NEVI formula program and a $2.5 billion discretionary grant program.

 Utah is poised to not simply spend the funds but to invest the funds to grow local economies, create new industries, and focus on the economic multiplier effect in Utah.

-The $2.5 billion discretionary grant program is divided into two distinct $1.25 billion grant programs to support EV charger deployment.
+This is a new $2.5 billion competitive grant program that is divided into two distinct $1.25 billion grant programs to support EV charger deployment.

 This program will strategically deploy publicly accessible EV charging infrastructure and hydrogen, propane, and natural gas fueling infrastructure along designated Alternative Fuel Corridors.